truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddSSHConnectionKeyPair.md

    b.
 Enter an admin user name, which is the username on the remote system entered to log in via the web UI to set up the connection.
       Or, leave **Admin Username** set to the default **root** user and enter the user password in **Admin Password**.

    c.
-If two-factor authentication is enabled, enter the one-time password in **One-Time Password (if neccessary)**.
+If two-factor authentication is enabled, enter the one-time password in **One-Time Password (if necessary)**.

    d.
 Enter a **Username**, which is the user name on the remote system to log in via SSH.